tanu1239/TMS-Project/README.md

 - `find_optimal_coords_for_VentromedialNucleus.py`

 Each script:
-- Takes subject-specific head meshes as input
+- Takes **subject-specific head meshes (250 subjects)** as input
 - Converts target coordinates from MNI space to subject space
 - Iteratively simulates coil placements across the scalp
-- Outputs the optimal coil placement for each subject
+- Outputs the **optimal coil placement for each subject**

 ---

 ### Coordinate Transformation Utilities

 - `interpret_affine_coordinates.py`
   Converts coordinates between subject MRI space and MNI space using affine transformations.
-This enables aggregation and comparison of results across subjects.
+This enables aggregation and comparison of optimal coil placements across subjects.

 ---

 ### Analysis and Visualization Scripts

-These scripts analyze and visualize the optimal coil coordinates obtained from the simulations:
+These scripts analyze and visualize the **250 optimal coil coordinates per structure** obtained from the simulations:

 - `kmeans_clustering.py`
   Applies K-means clustering to identify representative optimal coil locations.